 Professionalism is the keystone of the legal profession.
-It’s what all lawyers should aspire to.
+It’s what all lawyers should encourage and aspire to incorporate into all they do.
 But what, exactly, is professionalism?

 Clearly, it’s a difficult concept to define.
 So, rather than defining professionalism, we’re sharing stories of lawyers whose work personifies it.
-Whether through a single case or several years of great work, these Profiles in Professionalism will show, not just tell, what professionalism really means.
+If you want to nominate a fellow attorney to be profiled, please contact the Texas Center for Legal Ethics.

 ‘The Most Important Reason We Have Law Licenses’